techmyth/techmyth.github.io/content/posts/homelab-ad-doc-using-asbuiltreport.en.md

 - [PSPKI](https://www.powershellgallery.com/packages/PSPKI/3.7.2)
 - [GroupPolicy](https://docs.microsoft.com/en-us/powershell/module/grouppolicy/?view=windowsserver2019-ps)

-This report uses PowerShell version 5.+ or PSCore 7, to validate the version we can use the variable **“$PSVersionTable”** from the PowerShell console:
+This report uses PowerShell version 5.+ or PSCore 7, to validate the version we can use the variable `$PSVersionTable` from the PowerShell console:

 ```text
 PS C:\Users\jocolon> $PSVersionTable